openshift/openshift-origin-design/web-console/knikubevirt/deplying-kubevirt/deploying-kubevirt.md

 The user toggles to “A specific project” on the project field

 ![General step - next step](img/2-01.png)
-The user leaves the rest to default and goes to the next step
+The user can uncheck the “Create custom resource instances” checkbox.

 ### Custom resources